UKY-CCS-ITS-RCI/SDS-CU/README.md

 # SDS Deployment Guide

 This guide explains how to set up and run **SDS** on a Linux system using Docker.
-Follow each step in order — starting with Docker installation, then user setup, firewall configuration, cloning repositories, and running the container.
+Follow each step in order — starting with Docker installation, then user and firewall setup, cloning repositories, and running the container.

 ---